When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Learning Rate Ablation

 \section{Learning Rate Ablation}

-Section~\ref{sec:stage3b_design} shows that several generation benchmarks (HellaSwag, ARC-E, MMLU-Redux) degrade as Stage~3b training continues at LR$=$2.5e-5.
-Here we test whether a smaller learning rate (LR$=$1e-5) mitigates this effect by slowing the update dynamics, keeping all other settings fixed (KD with completion-only masking) and varying the training token budget.
+Several generation benchmarks (HellaSwag, ARC-E, MMLU-Redux) degrade as Stage~3b training continues at the default LR$=$2.5e-5 (Section~\ref{sec:stage3b_design}).
+This appendix and the next isolate the cause.
+Here we test whether a smaller learning rate (LR$=$1e-5) mitigates the effect by slowing the update dynamics.
+Appendix~\ref{app:frozen_mlp} instead tests whether the MLP parameters are responsible.
+All other settings are held fixed (KD with completion-only masking) and we vary the training token budget.

 Table~\ref{tab:lr_ablation} shows that a modest learning-rate reduction does not remove the downward trend on several generation metrics with additional Stage~3b tokens: ARC-E and HellaSwag decrease as training continues under both LR settings.
 In contrast, it slows improvement on knowledge-heavy benchmarks at a fixed token budget: for example, C-Eval at 250M tokens is substantially lower at LR$=$1e-5 than at LR$=$2.5e-5.
 Consequently, we stay with the chosen LR.
 Note that PPL-based evaluation changes little with learning rate, while differences in generation-based metrics are substantial.